Your Free Guide to Free Contact Lenses!

-Below, you’ll find links to each website to go to.
+Below, you’ll find links to each website to go to for the trial lenses.

 Once you fill out the forms at each website, you’ll either get an email or certificate or coupon to print out.
 Print them all out.
 Oh yeah, you should sign up for as many offers as you can so that you can compare brands – that’s sort of the point of doing this… and saving money, of course!